UCSB-Library-Research-Data-Services/research-computing-data-docs/DOCS/DEVS/07_SEEKING_HELP.md

 - Campus support: It might take you a whole day to figure out something that a senior-level colleague only needs a few minutes.
 Don't be shy to ask when you are in need!
 They are all very smart, nice, and helpful people:

     - Ryan Vizena: Senior Web Developer at UCSB.
-He offers office hours [add link to calendering] or ryan.vizena@ucsb.edu (Drupal and Pantheon).
+He offers office hours https://www.campuscalendar.ucsb.edu/event/web_theme_open_office_hours or ryan.vizena@ucsb.edu (Drupal and Pantheon).
 Updates to the upstream.

     - Ian Lessing: Digital Library Developer at UCSB.
 SFTP connections and Twig. ilessing@library.ucsb.edu